Leaveland: Housing

 The housing types in Leaveland include Detached, Semi-detached, flats and terraced housing, with the majority being owner occupied.
 House prices can vary from low to high, but the current (2017) average value is £306,730, and this is a 4.12% increase from the previous year.
 This is over double of that 20 years ago where the value change was £228,036.
 Although, this is much lower compared to surrounding villages like Badlesmere where the average house value is £784,596 and Throwley where the average value is £675,161.

 Education

 The closest nursery and primary school is Sheldwich, located 1.5 miles away.
 They are an Ofsted "outstanding" school, with a combined intake of 481 children.
 Nearest Secondary schools are in Faversham (5mls) or Ashford (8mls).

 Health

-Newton Place Pharmacy is where the population of Leaveland can access medicine, advice, and treatment for common illnesses like colds and coughs.
-It is located only 4.4 miles away.
 The closest hospital is Faversham Cottage hospital, which is 4.5 miles away, this is a rehabilitation focused inpatient hospital, with only 25 beds.
 For accident and emergency the William Harvey Hospital in Ashford is the closest, at 7.7 miles away.
-Open 24 hours a day, and can deal with anything up to life-threatening emergencies.
-This is also where people have a longer term stay for illness, or important operations.